dminear/easy-touch-raspberry-pi/README.md

     check_hash.py

 and look for the link underneath "password".
 That is the md5 hash (without the quotes) to use as the token in the PUT response from the form or JSON message.

+### 2016-06-16

+Cleaned up the program termination code so it now exits when CTRL-C is pressed.
+There seem to be some packets from the pool controller and the outside oddball HTML requests that kill the system.
+Still waiting for them to come in again so I can understand why python croaks.